Philip Anschutz

 In 1961, he bought out his father's oil drilling company, Circle A Drilling, and earned large returns in Wyoming.
 He invested in stocks, real estate and railroads.
-He expanded his investments to sports and entertainment companies, co-founding the American association football/soccer league Major League Soccer as well as multiple soccer teams, including the Los Angeles Galaxy, Chicago Fire, Colorado Rapids, Houston Dynamo, San Jose Earthquakes, and the New York/New Jersey MetroStars.
-Anschutz is the principal owner of the National Hockey League's Los Angeles Kings and is a minority owner of the National Basketball Association's Los Angeles Lakers.
-He also owns stakes in performance venues, including the Staples Center, The O2, London, and the Dignity Health Sports Park.
+He expanded his investments to sports and entertainment companies, co-founding the American soccer league Major League Soccer as well as multiple soccer teams, including the Los Angeles Galaxy, Chicago Fire, Colorado Rapids, Houston Dynamo, San Jose Earthquakes, and the New York/New Jersey MetroStars.
+Anschutz is the principal owner of the National Hockey League's Los Angeles Kings and was a minority owner of the National Basketball Association's Los Angeles Lakers until selling his interest in 2021.
+He also owns stakes in performance venues, including Crypto.com Arena, The O2 Arena, and the Dignity Health Sports Park.
 Through his ownership of Walden Media, he has invested in films such as The Chronicles of Narnia, Ray, and Joshua.
 Through AEG Live, he owns the Coachella Valley Music and Arts Festival, Sea Island Resorts and The Broadmoor hotel in Colorado.
 He is also the namesake of CU Anschutz, the medical campus of the University of Colorado.

-In 2021, Forbes ranked him the 66th richest person in the United States, with an estimated net worth of $10.1 billion.
+As of May 2025, Forbes ranks him the 130th richest person in the world with an estimated net worth of $16.9 billion.

 Early life

-Anschutz was born in Russell, Kansas, the son of Marian (née Pfister) and Frederick Benjamin Anschutz.
-His father was an oil tycoon and land investor who invested in ranches in Colorado, Utah and Wyoming, and eventually went into the oil-drilling business.
+Anschutz was born December 28, 1939, in Russell, Kansas, the son of Marian (née Pfister; 1910–1986) and Frederick Benjamin Anschutz (1909–1993).
+His father was an oil tycoon and land speculator who invested in ranches in Colorado, Utah and Wyoming, and eventually went into the oil-drilling business.
 His grandfather, Carl Anschutz, was an ethnic German who emigrated from Russia and started the Farmers State Bank in Russell.
 Anschutz grew up in Russell, as did Bob Dole.
 He also lived in Wichita, and Hays, Kansas.
 In later years, Anschutz contributed to Dole's political campaigns.

-Anschutz graduated from Wichita High School East in 1957, and in 1961 earned a bachelor's degree in business from the University of Kansas, where he was a member of the Sigma Chi Fraternity.
+Anschutz graduated from Wichita East High School in 1957.
+In 1961, he earned a bachelor's degree in business from the University of Kansas, where he was a member of the Sigma Chi fraternity.